-- Note 4: Stable Marriage
+- Note 4: Stable Matching

-- Discussion 1: Propositional Logic, Proofs (solution)
+- Discussion 0b: Proofs (solution)

-- Discussion 2: Induction, Stable Marriage (solution)
+- Discussion 1b: Stable Matching

 There will be weekly required homeworks, again designed to consolidate your understanding of the course material.
 It is highly recommended that you attempt all homeworks.
-Your lowest two homework scores will be dropped, but these drops should be reserved for emergencies.
+Your lowest two homework scores will be dropped, but this drop should be reserved for emergencies.
 No additional allowances will be made for late or missed homeworks: please do not contact us about missed homeworks or late submissions.
 See Policies for more information.

 - Lecture 1 : Introduction & Logic.
 Slides: (full) (6up) ( Note 1)